 Choose the Social Media Channels that Fit with Your Brand

-There are more than 50 social networks having at least 10 million members.
+There are more than 50 types of social media networks having at least 10 million members.
 Which of these social media “channels” will your company include as part of your social media strategy?

 You can’t – and shouldn’t – have a presence on every social media channel, but deciding which social networks to engage in – and creating internal best practices and tactical plans for each of these networks – will form a sizable part of your social media strategy.

-While most companies concentrate on the more established social networks, depending on your industry the new emerging social networks of Google Plus, Pinterest and Instagram, or even more niche social networks, might be equally important.
+While most companies concentrate on the more established social networks, depending on your industry the new emerging social networks of Snapchat, Pinterest and Instagram, or even more niche social networks, might be equally important.

 Strategic Posting Frequency Can Spell the Difference